criskoapps/criskoapps.github.io/README.md

 Because tonight, there are two lovers \
 If we believe in the night we trust \
 Because the night belongs to lovers \
-Because the night belongs to lust
+Because the night belongs to love

 Because the night \
 Belongs to lovers \
 Because the night \
-Belongs to us
+Belongs to love

+'Cause we believe tonight we're lovers \
+'Cause we believe, in the night we trust \
+Because the night belongs to lovers

 [índice](#belenus---letras-das-músicas-ensaiadas)